sagarmallik24/terraform_aws/readme.md

     1. terraform init
     2. terraform plan -out=user.txt
-            -  when planing the terrafrom file it will ask aws credintials that will be save in terraform.tfvars
+            -  when planing the terrafrom file it will ask aws credential that will be save in terraform.tfvars

     3. terraform apply -- user.txt